 For some reason the focus had shifted to me, perhaps because of the extremities of my recent experience – certainly I’m the outlier when matched with a couple of suburban husband and fathers.
 It returned to the winning formula concept, and JV was keen to consider what mine had been.

-Setting aside ‘warrior’ mentality, and even the self-belief that Donna had espoused in me, JV was eager to back to a time before anything extreme had happened, when I was much like them.
-He postulated that I got ahead thanks to a cosmopolitan sophistication – someone who could speak confidently on a range of subjects and who embodied a way of life in which food and literature and travel and politics where beacons.
+Setting aside ‘warrior’ mentality, and even the self-belief that Donna had espoused in me, JV was eager to return to a time before anything extreme had happened, when I was much like them.
+He postulated that I got ahead of myself thanks to a ‘cosmopolitan sophistication’ – someone who could speak confidently on a range of subjects and who embodied a way of life in which food and literature and travel and politics where beacons.

-I was home by 7.30, just I time to see the Bombers take on GWS, and beat them.
+I was home by 7.30, just in time to see the Bombers take on GWS, and beat them.

 All round, a good weekend.